 Around the home

 All purpose cleaning spray.
 A little castile soap, mixed with warm water, and some drops of your favourite essential oil mixed in a spray bottle makes for a fabulous all-purpose cleaner.
 Make sure to put the water in the bottle first to avoid a soapy mess.
 You can use it on your counters in your bathroom and kitchen, your sinks, stovetops, even your toilets.

 Handwashing dishes.
 Keep a bottle of castile soap next to your sink for just this purpose.
-A little dab will work magic on a whole sink of dirty dinner dishes.
-Or if you want another option, mix ¼ cup of liquid castile soap into an empty dishwashing liquid bottle, fill up with water, gently mix and use as needed.
+A little dab for dirty dinner dishes.
+Or if you want another option, mix ¼ cup of liquid castile soap into empty dishwashing liquid bottle, fill up with water, gently mix and use as needed.

 Floor cleaner.
 Mix 2 tablespoons of castile soap in a bucket with warm water and mop away!

 Laundry.
 1 tablespoon into a bucket of warm water for pre-wash or hand washing delicates.
 Add 1/3—1/2 cup of soap for a large load in a normal washer.
 Add ½ cup white vinegar to the rinse cycle.